lukebarone/nagios-scraper/README.md

 ### Target Objectives (features to come)

-- Better output table (queueing the results and print with one header)
 - Colour coding the results (i.e. green for good, red for bad)
 - Error handling
 - Web page output